waitwaitforget/modelparallel_pytorch/README.md

 # Model Parallelism
-Model Parallelism for pytorch training multiple network on multiple GPUs.
+Model Parallelism for pytorch training multiple networks on multiple GPUs.

+## ToDo List
+- [] Handle different kwargs for different networks

 # Usage
-Model parallel is a wrapper for multiple networks.
+Model parallel is a wrapper for training multiple networks on multi-GPU simultaneously.
+Such as training ensemble models or multiple choice learning networks.

 Unlike data parallel, the outputs of model parallel is a list for general purpose.